-I have created a list below of some of some agencies and support groups that may be of interest to you.
+I have created a useful list of agencies and support groups that may interest you.

 Alcoholics Anonymous provide understanding and support for problem drinkers in an anonymous environment.